 I did the whole thing in my brand new dutch oven.
-At several points the bottom seemed “burned,” but it always scraped up nicely, and probably added a depth of flavor to the stew.
+At several points the bottom seemed “burned,” (it gets hotter than some of my other pans!) but it always scraped up nicely, and probably added a depth of flavor to the stew.

 1/3 c olive oil

-1 lb lamb stew meat, well salted (or 2 lb bone-in lamb shoulder)
+1 lb lamb stew meat, well seasoned (or 2 lb bone-in lamb shoulder or chicken)

 1 t cayenne pepper